WebClub-NITK/GDSC-NITK-Recruitments-2022/RECRUITMENT_TASKS_2022.md

 Tag: `Medium`

 ### Description
 Enterprise resource planning (ERP) refers to a type of software that organizations use to manage day-to-day business activities such as accounting, procurement, project management, risk management and compliance, and supply chain operations.
-A complete ERP suite also includes enterprise performance management, software that helps plan, budget, predict, and report on an organization’s financial results.
+A complete ERP suite also includes enterprise performance management, software that helps plan, budget, and report on an organization’s financial results.

 Your task is to develop a cross-platform ERP system for Pabbas that includes functionalities such as expenditure tracking, inventory management, and billing.
 Please keep in mind that the application should operate on a desktop computer.
 ### Useful resources: